-IVHQ’s Peru - Lima volunteer program is certainly one that won’t break the bank, with fees starting at US$180 for one week.
-The city of Lima is one of South America’s largest, with vibrant sights and sounds to greet you on every corner.
+IVHQ’s Peru volunteer programs are certainly one that won’t break the bank, with fees starting as low as US$250 for 1 week, including accommodation.
+The cities of Cusco and Lima are some of South America’s largest, with vibrant sights and sounds to greet you on every corner.
 From the breathtaking Pacific coastline to the ancient civilizations, you certainly won’t be short of sightseeing options.
-IVHQ offers four projects in Lima; Teaching English, Medical, Special Needs and Construction and Renovation.
-Each project gives you a unique insight into the Peruvian culture and you will certainly gain a wealth of life of experience on the program.
-Groups traveling to Lima always enjoy the Construction and Renovation Project, which is focused in the Pachacutec area and volunteers can really get stuck in with the local community.
-When you’re not volunteering, Lima offers some of the most unique tour options available, that will have you feeling like you’ve stepped back in time on your alternate spring break.
+IVHQ offers a wide variety of projects in Peru - Animal Care, Childcare, Medical, Construction and Renovation, Community Support, Eco-Agriculture Conservation, Amazon Jungle Conservation, Special Needs Care and Teaching English just to name a few.
+Each project gives you a unique insight into the Peruvian culture as you work within the local communities and you will certainly gain a wealth of life experience.
+When you’re not volunteering, Cusco and Lima offer some of the most unique tour options available, that will have you feeling like you’ve stepped back in time on your alternate spring break.

 I can’t express how much this experience has impacted me.
 Peru soon became my home away from home thanks to the other volunteers and the staff.
 The other volunteers were like my family, and I take comfort in knowing that I have made friends from all corners of the Earth.
 My time in Peru helped me learn how to step out of my comfort zone, meet new people and help make a difference.
 Emma Holt (IVHQ Volunteer in Peru - Lima)

-Still not convinced that volunteering abroad with IVHQ is the best option for your spring break?
+Why is IVHQ the best option for your spring break?

 For most parents, ensuring that you are going to be safe while abroad is paramount.
 IVHQ shares the same focus, with the safety of our volunteers being a top priority at IVHQ.
 All volunteers are placed in pre-approved accommodations with other IVHQ volunteers and our in-country teams are available 24/7 to answer questions and provide support whenever and wherever required.
 For parents, it can also be reassuring to know that all IVHQ volunteers are connected with a dedicated IVHQ Program Manager to support you every step of the journey, and is available to answer any questions via phone or email from volunteers or parents.
 You can also direct your parents to these reviews from parents of previous IVHQ volunteers.